AndlyticsProject/andlytics/README.md

 # Description

-Project imported from last source code released by Timelappse (@andlytics) with fix by Maurizio Pinotti (@wwtwister).

-Track your Android app's statistics.

-Andlytics tracks app statistics for ratings, daily downloads, total downloads and active installs.
-Android Developers can view app comments in all languages and AdMob statistics for revenue, request and impressions.

-This is a Android developer tool for app tracking, only useful if you have published applications on the Android Market and access to the Android Market Developer Console.

-Supports auto sync of app stats with your android developer account.
-Statistics data can be exported to sdcard and you can configure notifications for comments, ratings and downloads.
-AdMob accounts will be managed by the Android account manager.
+Andlytics collects statistics from the Google Play Developer Console.
+It lets you track active installs, total installs, ratings, and comments for all your Android apps that are published on Google Play.

+Andlytics can also collect AdMob statistics, including revenue, requests and impressions.
+It supports background syncing of stats and notifications for when changes occur.

-Please notice that Google doesn't provide a stable API to get download and rating stats.
-Therefore Andlytics might not work properly if something changes in the Android Market.
-In that case please be patient while we try to catch up with the changes.
+Google does not provide a public API for collecting statistics.
+Therefore, if Google makes a change to the site it may cause Andlytics to stop working.
+In that case please be patient while we try to catch up.

+Andlytics is open source, please feel free to contribute via GitHub.

-This app is not related to Google in any way.
+Andlytics is not associated with Google in any way.

-KNOWN ISSUES
-★★★★★★★★★★★★★★★★★★★
-- "Google Apps for Business" accounts are not supported yet
+"Google Apps for Business" and Multi-connected developer accounts are not supported yet.
+If you have one of these accounts, contact us via GitHub and help us to add support.

-- On some devices AdMob accounts keep disappearing, moving Andlytics from sdcard to internal storage might fix this
+On some devices AdMob accounts keep disappearing, moving Andlytics from sdcard to internal storage might fix this.

-- For AdMob accounts that are linked to a Google Account you can find the API password on the Account Information page http://www.admob.com/my_account/account_info.
+For AdMob accounts that are linked to a Google Account you can find the API password on the Account Information page http://www.admob.com/my_account/account_info.

+Keywords: Developer console, developer tools, android developers

 ## Contributing